BLUEHEAD WRASSE: PRIVATE LIFE LAID BARE

 - Males reach an ‘initial phase’ when they can breed in groups with females

-- Some males grow even larger & reach full colouration.
+- Some males grow larger & reach full colouration.
 This is the ‘terminal phase’

 - These large males aggressively chase away smaller ones & seek females to pair with

-- Their state of readiness (as it were) is signalled by colour changes
+- Their state of readiness is signalled by colour changes BUT the females know…

-- The smaller fish have one bonus – their sperm count is higher than a dominant male
+- …that the smaller males have a sperm count higher than dominant males.

 As the excellent organisation OCEANA puts it: Bluehead Wrasses may reproduce in four different ways throughout their lifetime: 1) as a female in a group spawning event; 2) as a female in a pair spawning event within the territory of a large male; 3) as a small male in a group spawning event; and 4) as a dominant, terminal male in a pair spawning event within its own territory.

 A cropped still from a video I took at Fowl Cay marine reserve.
 I’ve looked at dozens of images online and not found one that was all blue with a yellow end to its tail fin.
-Maybe it’s not a BW at all.
-Or it’s a different type of fish completely.
-Or perhaps it is just an all-blue alpha male.
+Perhaps it is just an all-blue alpha male.